myRentokil

 So, we’ve zeroed in on the main benefits below.

-*Based on a comparison of rodent activity duration at customer sites transitioning from non-connected to connected pest control.
+¹Based on a comparison of rodenticide use at customer sites transitioning from non-connected to connected pest control.
 All data on file.

-*Based on a comparison of rodenticide use at customer sites transitioning from non-connected to connected pest control.
+²Based on a comparison of rodenticide use at customer sites transitioning from non-connected to connected pest control.
 All data on file.

-For reassurance that your data is always protected, it’s always a good idea to work with companies that are ISO 27001 certified, especially when, according to IBM and the Ponemon Institute, the frequency of cyber attacks is increasing year after year.
+For reassurance that your data is protected, it’s always a good idea to work with companies that adhere to the latest global standards.

-ISO/IEC 27001 is the highest internationally recognised standard for managing information security and the award certifies that the information stored is protected to the highest degree.
+ISO/IEC 27001:2022 is the most recent and highest internationally recognised standard for managing information security, and the award certifies that the information stored is protected to the highest degree.
+We’re delighted that PestConnect and myRentokil have been certified to ISO 27001:2022.

 We’re constantly assessing, minimising and eliminating risks and vulnerabilities, so you can trust our data management.
-We store all data on backed-up Rentokil Initial servers with HTTPS encryption and user accounts are protected with secure passwords.
+We store all data on backed-up Rentokil Initial servers with HTTPS encryption, and user accounts are protected with secure passwords

 You’re likely also wondering whether digital pest control offers you value for money and the short answer is: yes, it can.